ABM has become a major enterprise buzzword over the last decade, and your company is likely to have its own definition.

 - Procurement and Legal may work best when you offer your documents on “their paper”.

 Sometimes, contacts hold multiple BCP roles and could receive overlapping touches, so account monitoring is crucial.
 Sound like a lot more work than “batch-and-blast”?

 With dynamic content, program cloning, and Digital Asset Managers, personalization no longer means starting from scratch for each BCP.
 But it will take more and more internal bandwidth as you hone in on your ABM target accounts.
 Personal conversations take more time, but they are worth their weight in lifetime value.

 For the purposes of exploring this concept, let’s consider the customer experience.
 Imagine that Marketing has taken it upon themselves to identify key BCPs within key accounts and has nurtured each according to their information needs.
 Then, an unaware BDR or Field Sales rep calls the account for a random conversation.
 Or, an event presentation contradicts the communications with a different message entirely.

 Does that look coordinated to the customer?
 Not so much.
-My blogs on Customer Experience explain how dire this disconnect can be.
-Hence this third concept you can (and should) consider orchestration.
+This deep dive on Customer Experience explains how dire this disconnect can be.
+Hence, this third concept you can (and should) consider orchestration.

 Without it, you’ll never have a successful ABM program.